-&lt;sup>41 See Annexure F for all requirements that must be complied with as well as all exclusions.
+40 See Annexure F for all requirements that must be complied with as well as all exclusions.

-See Interpretation note 119 "Deductions in respect of improvements to land or buildings not owned by a taxpayer" for more detail on section 12N and section 12NA.
+See Draft interpretation note "Deductions in respect of improvements to land or buildings not owned by a taxpayer" for an in-depth explanation of section 12N and section 12NA.

-Section 13 quat(2A).
+42 Section 13quat(2A).